LWC Data Viewer

 • If you have multi-currency enabled, it may help to add the CurrencyIsoCode field as a column to the component so that users can easily tell the currency code for any currency fields.

-• Support for encrypted (classic) fields.
-While GRAX backups support encrypted fields, the lightning data viewer shows the plain text value.
+• While GRAX supports encrypted fields, the GRAX Embedded component shows the plain text value.
 Avoid adding encrypted fields as columns if this is an issue.